KLC

-Craig Stephen Lawson (born July 15, 1969), known professionally as KLC, is an American record producer, DJ, and drummer.
+Craig Stephen Lawson (born July 15, 1969), known professionally as KLC, is an American record producer, DJ and drummer.
 He found fame as a member of No Limit Records' in-house production team Beats by the Pound.
 Since leaving the label, he has been a member of the Medicine Men and has his own record label Overdose Entertainment aka Overdose Empire.

 Early years

 Lawson grew up in the Melpomene Projects in New Orleans' Third Ward.
 His father was a saxophonist, and KLC took up music as well.
-Nicknamed the Drum major even before he joined the band at Green Middle School, KLC became strongly attached to the cadences of the marching band's snare-the sound would later influence his hip-hop beats.
+Nicknamed the Drum Major even before he joined the band at Green Middle School, KLC became strongly attached to the cadences of the marching band's snare — the sound would later influence his hip-hop beats.
 In high school, KLC got into breakin', one of his rivals being Michael "Mystikal Mike" Tyler.
 Tyler would ultimately become a long-term musical associate.

-After graduating high school, KLC and his friend Dartanian "MC Dart" Stovall started recording in a makeshift studio in the basement with Roland TR-808 drum machine of KLC's home.
-Both had full-time, hourly jobs and one day decided to quit their jobs and devote their time to making music.
+After graduating high school, KLC and his friend Dartanian "MC Dart" Stovall started recording in a makeshift studio in the basement with a Roland TR-808 drum machine at KLC's home.
+Both decided to quit their full-time, hourly jobs and devote their time to making music.
 They pooled their last paychecks and completed their first cassette.
 From these modest means, the teens established Parkway Pumpin' Records.